celo-org/docs/blog/03-15-2023-cUsd-based-Event-Ticketing-and-Management-System/cUsd-based-Event-Ticketing-and-Management-System.md

 ```

 Now we add our mappings and three modifiers.
-The `events` mapping is used to store events, where each event is identified by a unique index number.
-The `exists` mapping is used to keep track of whether an event with a particular index number exists or not.
+The `events` mapping will be used to store events, where each event is identified by a unique index number.
+The `exists` mapping will be used to keep track of whether an event with a particular index number exists or not.

-The first modifier named `checkPrice` checks if the price of an event is greater than zero, and if not, it throws an error with a message stating that the price should be at least one wei.
+The first modifier named `checkPrice` help to check if the price of an event is greater than zero, and if not, it throws an error with a message stating that the price should be at least one wei.

-The second modifier named `checkStatus` checks if an event with a particular index number is currently on sale or not.
-If the event is not on sale, the modifier throws an error with a message stating that the event is not available for purchase.
+The second modifier named `checkStatus` help to check if an event with a particular index number is currently on sale or not on sale.
+If the event is not on sale, the modifier will throw an error with a message stating that the event is not available for purchase.

-The third modifier named `exist` checks if an event with a particular index number exists in the `events` mapping or not.
+The third modifier named `exist` also help to check if an event with a particular index number exists in the `events` mapping or not.
 If the event does not exist, the modifier throws an error with a message stating that the queried event does not exist.

 ```solidity
     function getEvent(uint _index)